rsnemmen/asurv/README.md

 - Feigelson, E. D. and Nelson, P. I. Statistical Methods for Astronomical Data with Upper Limits: I. Univariate Distributions, Astrophyscal Journal 293, 192-206, 1985
 - Isobe, T., Feigelson, E. D., and Nelson, P. I. Statistical Methods for Astronomical Data with Upper Limits: II.
 Correlation and Regression, Astrophysical Journal, 306, 490-507, 1986
-- LaValley, M., Isobe, T. and Feigelson, E.D. ``ASURV'', Bulletin American Astronomical Society (Software Reports),  22, 917-918, 1990
+- LaValley, M., Isobe, T. and Feigelson, E.D.
+ASURV, Bulletin American Astronomical Society (Software Reports),  22, 917-918, 1990

 # Revisions

-Rev. 0 (1987-1990)  Incomplete and obsolete.
+- Rev. 0 (1987-1990)  Incomplete and obsolete.
-Rev. 1 (1992-present) Essentially identical versions with minor bugs corrected.
+- Rev. 1 (1992-present) Essentially identical versions with minor bugs corrected.
-Rev. 3 (9/2019) Code made available on github and compilation bugs fixed
+- Rev. 3 (9/2019) Code made available on github and compilation bugs fixed

 NOTE: Some users have encountered difficulty compiling ASURV on Linux and MacOS systems.
 This problem may be solved by renaming subroutines STAT and UNPACK throughout the code.